Stacey Abrams: 2022 gubernatorial campaign

 On December 1, 2021, Abrams announced she would run again for governor of Georgia.
 She ran unopposed in the Democratic primary on May 24, 2022, and faced Georgia governor Brian Kemp in the November 8 general election.
 Abrams and Kemp had their first of two scheduled debates on October 17.
 In the debate, Abrams emphasized her support for gun control and legal access to abortion, while Kemp emphasized Georgia's economy under his governorship and his anti-crime proposals.
 When asked whether she would accept the results of the election, Abrams declined to directly respond.
 In the final debate before the election both candidates agreed to accept the results.
 Abrams lost the November 8, 2022 election to Kemp; she conceded that night.

 Political positions

 Abrams supports abortion rights, advocates for expanded gun control, and opposes proposals for stricter voter ID laws.
 She has argued that some implementations of voter ID laws disenfranchise minorities and the poor, but does not oppose voter ID laws in principle and supports voters having to verify their identities.
-Abrams pledged to oppose legislation similar to the religious liberty bill that Governor Deal vetoed in 2016.
+Abrams pledged to oppose legislation similar to the religious freedom bill that would allow otherwise-illegal discrimination by businesses if done on the grounds of religious conscience.